WSLockhart/WSLockhart.github.io/index.md

 ### Research:

-I am a Postdoctoral Fellow at the Institute on the Environment (IonE) working at the intersection of data science and sustainability.
-A physicist by training, my primary expertise is in modeling, data analysis and visualization, and thinking about complex systems.
+I am currently a Research Fellow at the Institute on the Environment (IonE) working at the intersection of data science and sustainability.
+A physicist by training, I have expertise in modeling, data analysis and visualization, and thinking about complex systems.

-My current research focuses on the environmental impacts of different types of land use in the United States.
+My research focuses on the environmental impacts of different types of land use in the United States.
 I work on developing IonE’s Food System Supply-Chain Sustainability (FoodS3) model, tracing the impacts of US agriculture through the supply chain.
 I am also involved in a joint project between IonE and the US Forest Service on carbon accounting, using geospatial data to create detailed maps of carbon sources and sinks.

 I started my academic career as a physicist, and wrote my PhD dissertation on black hole images from the Event Horizon Telescope (EHT), an experiment to image the near-horizon region of a supermassive black hole for the first time.
-Building on existing data analysis techniques, but with a code built from scratch, we investigated what these reconstructed black hole images can tell us about the nature of the source.
+Building on existing data analysis techniques, but with a code designed from scratch, we investigated what these reconstructed images can tell us about the nature of the source.
 We published several papers analyzing the 2017 data on M87* (a super-massive black hole candidate located at the core of the galaxy M87) in which we confirm some of the EHT collaboration's main results, and found something new: we show that a subtle change in the so-called 'likelihood function' used to compare the data to a model can affect one of the key parameters of interest, the width of the observed ring.
 The width is very interesting, as it has the potential to distinguish between different astrophysical situations (how close to the black hole does the accretion disk peak in emissivity, for example).
 The preprint of our paper can be found on the [arXiv](https://arxiv.org/abs/2107.06948).

 Before that I worked on modeling pulsar light curves.
 Together with professors [Dimitrios Psaltis](http://xtreme.as.arizona.edu/~dpsaltis/), and [Feryal Ozel](http://xtreme.as.arizona.edu/~fozel/), we compared models of the ray-traced thermal emission from the neutron star surface with observational data from NASA's [NICER](https://www.nasa.gov/nicer) mission, in an effort to improve constraints on the mass-radius relationship of these amazing objects.
 Our paper on the subject can be found [here](https://arxiv.org/abs/1904.11534).